Colon-X: Advancing Intelligent Colonoscopy toward Clinical Reasoning: Multimodal Understanding in Colonoscopy

 \textbf{Benchmark results.} \tabref{tab:zero_shot_performance_mllms} presents the comparison of 22 MLLMs across four task categories and their overall accuracies.
 The closed-source camp generally exhibit superior performance, such as the top-ranked, closed model Gemini 2.5 Flash ({ \faMoon[regular]}5), outperforms the leading open model, InternVL3-8B ({ \faStar[regular]}5), by 32.34\%.
 This advantage becomes even more pronounced in handling disease grading tasks, where the best closed model Grok-2-Vision ({ \faMoon[regular]}8) even surpasses 90\%.
 In contrast, an exception emerges in the safety monitoring task -- three open models ({ \faStar[regular]}4, { \faStar[regular]}5, { \faStar[regular]}13) under 8B model size achieve over 87\% accuracy, largely outperforming all closed counterparts.
 In short, we reveal notable divergences between open and closed models across various task types, suggesting that future systems may benefit from a mixture-of-experts design \cite{ding2024hybrid} that adaptively leverages task-specific advantages.

 \textbf{$\mathcal{Q}$1. \textit{Generalist or Specialist?}} Specialist models are not always experts in colonoscopy.
-Among open-source models, two medical specialists, MedGemma-4B ({ \faStar[regular]}12) and HuatuoGPT-Vision-7B ({ \faStar[regular]}13), surpass almost all competing models, except InternVL3-8B ({ \faStar[regular]}5), whose superiority may stem from its training on mixed general-medical data.
+Among open-source models, two medical specialists, MedGemma-4B ({ \faStar[regular]}12) and HuatuoGPT-Vision-7B ({ \faStar[regular]}13), surpass almost all competing models, except InternVL3-8B ({ \faStar[regular]}5), whose superiority may stem from its training on mixed general-medical datasets.
 Interestingly, LLaVA-v1.5-7B ({ \faStar[regular]}1) surpasses its medical variant LLaVA-Med-v1.5-7B ({ \faStar[regular]}11) by 5.17\%, with the latter showing a drop in instruction-following ability.
-We suggest that incorporating general data during specialized fine-tuning improves task instruction adaptability \cite{zhang2024only}, especially when domain-specific data are scarce \cite{shi2023specialist}.
+This suggests that incorporating general data during adaptation will improve task instruction adaptability \cite{zhang2024only}, especially when domain-specific data are scarce \cite{shi2023specialist}.

 \textbf{$\mathcal{Q}$2. \textit{Reasoning or Not?}} Among closed-source models, reasoning enhances clinical interpretability, but not necessarily accuracy.
 For example, the reasoning variant of Gemini 2.5 achieves a gain of 12.67\% in overall accuracy -- 73.17\% ({ \faMoon[regular]}5) \textit{vs.} 60.50\% ({ \faMoon[regular]}9).
 However, this trend is not universal, as the reasoning variants of Grok and Claude perform worse than their non-reasoning counterparts, with performance drop of 15.04\% ({ \faMoon[regular]}6 \textit{vs.} { \faMoon[regular]}8) and 16.14\% ({ \faMoon[regular]}4 \textit{vs.} { \faMoon[regular]}7), respectively.
 The results imply that advancing reasoning capabilities require more effective strategies, including task-adaptive scheme \cite{boizard2025does} and confidence estimation \cite{lewis2025can}.